 The trip to Siem Reap will not be complete without a visit to Angkor Wat and the pyramid-shaped temple of Pre Rup.
 Ride a tuk tuk to witness the ancient city of Angkor Thom and visit various picturesque temples and architecture.

 These are just some of the most stunning highlights of this 22-day adventure.
-Those looking for an in-depth understanding of Vietnam and Cambodia while participating in each destination’s most sought-after activities will find everything laid out for them in a tour like this.
+With this price guide for Vietnam that will come in handy for your trip, those looking for an in-depth understanding of Vietnam and Cambodia while participating in each destination’s most sought-after activities will find everything laid out for them in a tour like this.

 Read more useful articles in Southeast Asia: